jeremylvln/LedMC/README.md

 # LedMC [![Build Status](https://img.shields.io/travis/IamBlueSlime/LedMC/master.svg?style=flat-square)](https://travis-ci.org/IamBlueSlime/LedMC) [![Minecraft Version](https://img.shields.io/badge/minecraft%20version-1.12.1-red.svg?style=flat-square)](https://github.com/IamBlueSlime/ForgottenTemple) [![License](https://img.shields.io/badge/license-Ce--CILL--B-blue.svg?style=flat-square)](LICENSE)

-### Not published to Curse yet, still work to do on the mod :)

-Let Minecraft control your RGB keyboard!
+Let Minecraft control your RGB peripherals!

-Today, a lot of gamers have a RGB keyboard to pimp their setup.
+Today, a lot of gamers have RGB peripherals to pimp their setup.
 They can control them with the provided software.
 Some have preconfigured integrations with games whereas others not.
 The idea of LedMC is to provide a low-level integration with the game.
 It will permit to improve your survival life with modules you enabled.

-This mod is not called KeyboardLedMC because it could be cool to control more RGB peripherals in the future.
+This mod is called LedMC because it could be cool to control more RGB peripherals in the future.
 But first, lets do keyboards properly ;).

 ## Installation

 This mod works with Minecraft Forge.
 Place the jar archive of LedMC in the `mods` folder.
 When your game will start for the first time, you will be asked to select your keyboard provider and layout.
 If you cancel the configuration window or if you select `I don't have a compatible RGB keyboard`, LedMC will simply be inactive.
 If your keyboard provider and/or layout is not supported yet, be patient!
 Maybe awesome contributors will come to rescue you!

 TODO: Module explanations.

 ## Compatibility